 Coyote: L 30.75” x W 8.375” x WB 17.5”

-The Poke has some flex to it since it has a bamboo core and the Coyote doesn’t have flex since it’s 7 ply maple, similar to a traditional skateboard.
-The Coyote’s easier to pop.
+The Coyote doesn’t have flex since it’s 7 ply maple, similar to a traditional skateboard.
+The Coyote is easier to pop for fliptricks.